 By 1964, the concept of isomorphism of combinatorial structures was available to DM but only on a rather empirical level.
 For example, in the formulation of Theorem 8.7 in [160] DM writes that the $NL_2(10)$ scheme is unique up to "permutation of objects".
 The concept of an automorphism group is never discussed by him explicitly, although, as previously mentioned, there is evidence that he understood in naive terms that $Aut(\Gamma)$ is acting transitively on the vertex set.
 In our eyes, this is the main reason why the Higman-Sims group was not discovered in either of [159, 160].
 One can indeed agree with the remark on p.
-139 of [181] that DM "laboured for years" to discover his graph Γ .
+139 of [181] that DM "laboured for years" to discover his graph $\Gamma$ .
 However this discovery came at a time when the scientific community was not yet prepared for the rapidly approaching explosion of attention to sporadic simple groups.
-At the next stages of his career DM became quite comfortable with the concept of a group.
-For example, the notion of Kramer-Mesner matrices has no meaning if not preceded by a group.